denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 ## Credits

 ### Content
-This website is created for educational purposes and will not be made official.
+-This website is created for educational purposes and will not be made official.
 Here are the websites where I got my information from as content fillers.
 -[FAQs content](https://www.pawsandclawsironmountain.com/faq)
 -[Review content](https://www.thefurrville.com/?gclid=EAIaIQobChMI4_akpsva-wIViJFmAh1h4AMSEAAYASAAEgJLO_D_BwE)